mkhizeryounas/shellgpt/README.md

 - `history` - Show conversation history
 - `help` - Show available commands
 - `quit` or `exit` - Exit the chat session

+## Dynamic System Prompts

+ShellGPT uses dynamic system prompts that include:

+- **Current Date & Time** - Automatically updated for each session
+- **AI Capabilities** - Clear awareness of what the AI can and cannot do
+- **Response Guidelines** - Consistent behavior and formatting
+- **Context Awareness** - Terminal/CLI interaction context

+The system prompt is automatically processed and includes:
+- Current date in readable format
+- Current time with timezone
+- Day of the week
+- Comprehensive capability descriptions
+- Clear limitations and guidelines

 ## Configuration